 You might be surprised to see financing charges listed as the most crucial cost consideration for IVF.
 Beyond the apparent origination fees and interest expenses, Californians have a unique combination (compared to people in other states) of factors that make borrowing money safer and more beneficial.

-Begin a loan request here if you need extra money to realize these advantages.
+Taking out a personal loan can help if you need extra money to realize these advantages.

 - Funding multiple cycles in a single calendar year maximizes savings on federal and state income tax returns (see below)

 - Paying extra for optional services that increase the per-cycle price can boost success rates which lower the number of cycles needed (see below)